rsfrankl/rsfrankl.github.io/_pages/talks.md

 “Loss and Space: Scale, Measurement, and the Implications of Unequal Population Change,” Keynote Address, 40th Annual Conference of the Australia New Zealand Regional Science Association International (ANZRSAI), Melbourne, Australia, December 5, 2016

 ## Invited Presentations and Panels
+“Lost in translation?
+Connecting the conceptual and methodological to locate the ‘Left Behind’,” CIRCLE, Lund University, October 4, 2023

+“Thinking about ‘progress’ in quantitative methods,” Department of Human Geography, Lund University, October 4, 2023

 “Lost in Translation?: Connecting the conceptual and methodological to locate the “Left Behind,” Intersections Seminar, Department of Geography and Planning, University of Toronto, April 28, 2023

 “How have place-based policies evolved to date and what are they now?”, Invited Contribution, Workshop, OECD, Paris, April 14, 2023